EuclidProtocol/docs/docs/API/Integrations/Aggregators/5-Operational Tips.md

 # Step 5 — Operational Tips

-Keep integration latency low and improve quote quality with a few best practices.
+Use these practices to keep execution reliable and user-facing status clear.

-## Quote freshness
+## Quote and execution policy

-- Refresh routes frequently for volatile pairs.
+- Use short quote TTLs for volatile pairs.
-- Prefer routes with consistent liquidity across hops.
+- Re-quote before execution when TTL expires.
+- Enforce deterministic payload generation from the selected route.

+## Tracking and observability

+- Persist `chain` + `tx_hash` for every execution.
+- Track full lifecycle timestamps (quoted, submitted, terminal).
+- Capture terminal failures with structured reason codes.

-## User experience
+## UX guidance

-- Surface ETA and status updates in your UI.
-- Provide fallback messaging if a route fails or times out.
+- Show live status states (`pending`, `in_progress`, `success`, `failed`).
+- Show final destination chain and settled amount.
+- Provide a clear retry/support path when timeouts are reached.

-## Multi-chain support
+## Optional hardening

-- Use chain-aware UI flows when a route includes multiple chains.
-- Clearly show where the final asset will be released.

-## Optional: bridging considerations

-Euclid can facilitate flows across EVM and Cosmos ecosystems.
-If you support both, highlight wallet requirements and chain availability to avoid user friction.
+- Add idempotency keys for execution requests.
+- Add circuit-breakers for repeated endpoint failures.
+- Alert on stuck swaps that exceed your timeout SLO.